stjude-dnb-binfcore/sc-epigenie/analyses/README.md

-# How to use analysis modules in the Single cell ATAC Seq workflow (ScATACSeq)
+# Using Analysis Modules in scATAC-Seq Workflow

 This repository contains a collection of analysis modules designed to process and analyze single cell ATAC (scATAC) data from 10X sequencing technology.